When to Use

 - USAID, UNHCR, or Sphere compliance is required

-- Programme involves vulnerable populations (children, survivors of gender-based violence, displaced persons)
+- Program involves vulnerable populations (children, survivors of gender-based violence, displaced persons)

-- Donor requires evidence of community participation in programme oversight
+- Donor requires evidence of community participation in program oversight

 Accountability mechanisms range from simple community feedback boards to formal complaints and response mechanisms (CRM) with dedicated staff, escalation protocols, and PSEA (Protection from Sexual Exploitation and Abuse) referral pathways.